 That zippy sports car may look like a great deal, but you might change your mind once you’ve gathered some insurance quotes.
 Before you buy a car, grab an online insurance quote to get a better idea of what your insurance rates could be with various cars.
 It’s better to find out that your insurance will be a couple of hundred dollars a month before you buy a new car rather than after you’ve signed all the paperwork.

 Depending on the type of car insurance you purchase, your rates could fluctuate dramatically based on the value of your vehicle.
 By purchasing a used car, you not only lower your cost of ownership, but you can save on car insurance too.
 If the worst should happen and your vehicle is destroyed, your insurance company could be on the hook for paying out the value of the car.
-Lower value means lower payment and that potential cost savings is passed onto you.
+The lower value means lower payment and that potential cost savings are passed onto you.